flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 -   💉 **Dependency Injection:** Manual
 -   ⚖️ **Licensing:** Source-available under the PolyForm Free Trial License for evaluation.
 Commercial license required for production use, distribution, or continued use beyond 32 days.

-## ⚖️ License
+## ⚖️ License - Organization-Wide Free Trial

-All repositories under headlines toolkit [organization](https://github.com/headlines-toolkit) are **source available** governed a [Free Trial License](https://polyformproject.org/licenses/free-trial/1.0.0/). you can freely explore the source codes and evaluate them locally for up to 32 consecutive days.
+All repositories under the Headlines Toolkit [organization](https://github.com/headlines-toolkit) are source available and governed by a [Free Trial License](https://polyformproject.org/licenses/free-trial/1.0.0/).
+You can freely explore the source code and **evaluate** them locally for up to 32 consecutive days.
 A commercial license is required for any use beyond this evaluation period, including production deployment, distribution, or modification for commercial purposes.

-## 💰 Commercial License
+## 💰 Commercial License - Organization-Wide Access

-All repositories under the headlines toolkit [organization](https://github.com/headlines-toolkit) can be unlocked by a **single commercial license** enabling you to Unlock its full potential by Gaining the rights to **deploy**, **customize**, and **distribute** your news application built upon this powerful foundation.
+All repositories under the Headlines Toolkit [organization](https://github.com/headlines-toolkit) can be unlocked by a **single Commercial License**, enabling you to **unlock its full potential**.
+Gain the rights to **deploy**, **customize**, and **distribute** your news application built upon this powerful foundation.

-Acquire your commercial license [here]()
+**Acquire your Commercial License [here]()**